 Building of the Barn

-The Great Barn would've been built from timber harvested from the estate woodland, it's clear that the trusses have been used more than once and the barn has waxed and waned with the use it was required for.
+The Great Barn was originally built on foundations of stone, with cob walls and massive wooden cruck beams supporting a thatched roof.
+All of these materials were available on the farm.
 Set into the hillside, the barn was built from the clay that once filled the area where it now sits.
 Probably 'cattle trod' in a corral situated just meters from the building, the clay was transformed into cob and then lime washed to help keep its contents safe from rats and parasites.
-Even the stone to build the foundations came from the quarry in the estate and topped with thatch from the surrounding area, the Great Barn is completely organic and very locally sourced.
+With the stone to build the foundations came from the quarry in the estate and the beams likely harvested from the surrounding woodland, the Ashridge Great Barn is completely organic and very locally sourced!
+Over time, the barn was extended, adapted and changed.
+Only a few of the original cruck beams are still visible and the thatch was replaced with sturdy Welsh iron, which has now weathered to a lovely patina.

 A Very Locally Sourced Building